Lapin0t/phd-manuscript/main/02_games.typ

           game.server := de("fam-to-hg") th conway.rgt) $
 ]

-To make this example more solid, we should relate the notion strategy in the sense of #nm[Conway] to the strategies on #conway.ls in the sense of
+To make this example more solid, we should relate the notion of strategy in the sense of #nm[Conway] to the strategies on #conway.ls in the sense of
 #nm[Levy] & #nm[Staton].
 But let's not get ahead of ourselves, as the latter
 are only introduced in the next section.
 We will leave this little sketch as